Formulas | Formula library

 "0%")

-Set the percentage at 0 for some groups and a fixed percentage otherwise
+Set the percentage at zero for some, a fixed percentage otherwise

 This example is for a formula for salary increases or bonus amounts.
-The formula evaluates the values of a number of fields and sets the percentage as 0 if the team member is on an performance improvement plan or long term leave, if they have an employment end date, or if their continuous service date or current salary effective date is more recent than the date in the formula.
-In other cases, the formula sets the percentage as 3.
-The fields used are a mix of additional custom fields and managed package fields.
+The formula evaluates the values of various fields and sets the percentage as zero.
+This is if the team member is on a performance improvement plan or long-term leave.
+It's also if they have an employment end date, or if their continuous service date is more recent than the date in the formula.
+In other cases, the formula sets the percentage as three.
+The fields you use are a mix of additional custom fields and managed package fields.

 Copy